Employees Need Time Off. Here's How to Craft a Successful Policy.

 Popular systems include:

-If you’re not tracking time off, you may inadvertently be granting excessive time off to the same employees, and alienating some who feel they are always carrying the extra load.
-The right software can make tracking paid time off simple.
+If you’re not tracking time off, you may inadvertently be granting excessive time off to the same employees and alienating some who feel they are always carrying the extra load.

 5 Valid Reasons for Denying a PTO Request

-Generally speaking, it’s important to be consistent with company policies on employee time off—it’s how you can ensure your time-off culture stays in tune with the actual guidelines your organization has set forth.
+It’s important to be consistent with company policies on employee time off—it’s how you can ensure your time-off culture stays in tune with the actual guidelines your organization has set forth.
 There will always be exceptions worth considering, but you shouldn’t make exceptions the new rule.

 Just as the introduction of an invasive species can destroy an ecosystem, unwarranted exceptions to company policies can erode an organization’s culture.

-So, when an employee makes a request that is against company policy, make sure to have a conversation with them about the situation and document the conversation.
+So, when an employee makes a request that’s against company policy, make sure to have a conversation with them about the situation and document the conversation.
 Whether you approve their request or not, your record of the conversation will help you stay consistent down the road and may even be useful to call on if someone questions a similar decision in the future.

 Obviously, you’d love to approve every time-off request, but what about those times when Employee X wants to leave during a crucial time in their work?
 In this situation, you may be tempted to deny their excessive time-off request without a second thought.
-Before you do that, make sure you’re prepared to explain the reason for your denial.

 It might be cumbersome to quantify the opportunity cost to the organization when an employee wants to take time off at an inconvenient time, but it’s necessary.
-These facts will help the employee understand the issue and not take the denial personally.
-In many instances, the employee will be okay with moving their time-off request to a better time.

 If a time-off request is so long you wonder whether it qualifies as a leave of absence, you probably need to talk.
 There will, of course, be perfectly acceptable reasons for an extended absence, but you’ll want to make sure that’s the case with your employee.
 If not, here are two points you might consider incorporating into your response when an employee requests too much time off.